Creating the First ASP.NET MVC Application using Visual Studio

 In this article, I am going to discuss how to create the first ASP.NET MVC Application step by step from scratch using Visual Studio 2015.
 You can use any version as per your choice but the step will remain the same.
 Please read our previous article before proceeding to this article where we gave a brief introduction to ASP.NET MVC Framework.

-Creating the first ASP.NET MVC Application:
+Creating the First ASP.NET MVC Application:

 First of all, open the Visual Studio and then click on the New Project link which appeared on the Startup page.
 An alternative approach to creating an application is to select the File => New =>Project option as shown in the below image.

-From the New Project dialog window, from the left pane select Web option under the Visual C# which is under the “Installed – Templates” section.
+From the New Project dialog window, from the left pane select the Web option under the Visual C# which is under the “Installed – Templates” section.
 From the middle pane select ASP.NET Web Application.
 Name your project as FirstMVCApplication (you can give any name to your application).
 Change the location where you want to create the application by clicking on the Browse button.
 Finally, click on the OK button as shown in the image below.

 Once you click on the OK button, then a new dialog window will open with the name New ASP.NET Web Application for selecting the Project Templates.
 From this window select the MVC project template.
 Then Change the Authentication type to No Authentication.
 Finally, click on the OK button as shown in the below image.